37-11 Main Street,

 2 people favorited this theater

 The Flushing Theatre Theatre was one of the first movie theatres in downtown Flushing, Queens, and dated back to 1917.
-In 1930 it was renamed Taft Theatre.
+On December 31, 1931 it was renamed Taft Theatre.
 In 1938 it was renamed the Town Theatre.
 It was operated by the Century Theaters circuit, and then by the Springer chain in its final years.

 Changing programs twice a week, the Town Theatre played the same double bills as its nearby competition, the RKO Keith’s Theatre and the Prospect Theatre, but several weeks afterwards.
 It was closed in 1955 and was demolished to make way for a W.T.
 Grant variety store.